zmking888/Version9/readme.txt

 M2000 Interpreter and Environment

-Version 9.3 revision 27 active-X
+Version 9.3 revision 29 active-X

-From this revisrion: All Chinese characters displayed with Print and Report Statements.
-Also chr$(7) is a bell if we print it in console, or in paper (using Print only)

 From version 9.0 revision 50:
 there is a new ca.crt - install ca.crt as root certificate